Grass-Fed & Finished Steak Tips

 🥩 Free shipping on orders $150+

-It takes our butchery 2-3 business days to prepare your order.
+It can take our butchery up to a week to prepare your order.

-Orders ship on Mondays, Tuesdays and Wednesdays.
+Orders ship on Mondays, Tuesdays, Wednesdays and sometimes Thursdays.
 Once your order is ready you will receive a shipment confirmation.
 All orders ship via UPS 2-day (or less) transit time.

 LOCAL PICK UP

 Pick up hours are Monday-Thursday 8-5pm & Friday 8-3pm.
 You will receive a notice when your order is ready.
 If you're unable to pick your order up during our normal pickup times, please email us at firstname.lastname@example.org.
 We're happy to accommodate other pickup times.
 Note: If you are hoping to pick up meat for the weekend, please ensure your order is placed by 3 PM on Wednesday.

 Your initial subscription order will ship within a week or less of your order date.
 Your subsequent subscription orders will ship following your selected delivery cadence.
 You will receive an email 5 days before your next delivery.
 Have more questions about our subscriptions?
 Check out our FAQ page.

 Richards Grassfed Beef